Blog

 Why It’s Expensive:

-Portugal’s Golden Visa program underwent reforms in 2023, removing real estate as an investment option.
+Portugal’s Golden Visa program underwent reforms, removing real estate as an investment option.
 The new minimum investment of €500,000 must be placed in qualifying venture capital funds.
 The program remains attractive due to its low residency stay requirement (seven days per year) and fast-track citizenship after five years.

 Why It’s Expensive: